hg0428/Mar-PS/README.md

 ### Features to add

-- TODO: add tool support

-- TODO: add streaming support
+- Tool support

+- Streaming support (This can be used to catch incorrect formatting earlier on)

 - RAG support

 - Memory support to save important information

 - Cross-conversation learning

+- Test Cases to make sure everything works before publishing

 ### Backends to add